vanzin/jEdit/doc/README.txt

 jEdit bundles the following libraries:

-- AElfred XML parser by Microstar corporation.
-  This class is also DEPRECATED in favor of JDK 1.5's XmlReaderFactory class, or the supplied XMLUtilities helper classes.

-  This class library is released under its own, non-GPL license, which reads as follows:

-  "AElfred is free for both commercial and non-commercial use and redistribution, provided that Microstar's copyright and disclaimer are retained intact.
-You are free to modify AElfred for your own use and to redistribute AElfred with your modifications, provided that the modifications are clearly documented."

-  The AElfred web site is <http://www.microstar.com>.

 - BeanShell scripting language, by Pat Niemeyer. jEdit bundles BeanShell version 2.0b4 with the bsh.util and bsh.classpath packages removed.